 For fishing enthusiasts, the White River is one of the best-kept secrets by Colorado fisherman.
 Its crystal-clear waters offer opportunities for everyone — from experienced anglers to families.
 There are several public access points within a couple of miles of town, plus hundreds of mountain lakes and ponds for shore fishing and canoeing.

 The warm-weather months are also packed with exciting happenings.
 The Summer Rodeo Series runs from early June through late August and has bull riding, barrel racing, team roping and mutton busting every Thursday night.
-The Meekerpalooza Art and Music Festival in mid-June showcases aspects of dance, music and visual and culinary arts in the downtown plaza.
 Since 1938, Meeker has celebrated its Western heritage with the annual Meeker Range Call on the Fourth of July weekend.
 The event includes concerts, a barn dance, historical re-enactments of the Meeker Bank Robbery, a parade and one of the greatest fireworks displays on the Western Slope.

 Photo credits: Biking and views, Joseph Rose; Downtown Meeker, David Petty; Flat Tops Wilderness, Gina Ray; Fall views in Meeker, Toni N. Francis; rest, Meeker Chamber of Commerce.